Community Supported Agriculture

 When can I start getting a box?

-Our season runs from late May until Thanksgiving week and you can join at any time with a one week notice.
+Our season runs from June until Thanksgiving week and you can join at any time with a one-week notice.
 You get a small discount for paying in full before April first, and it costs a little more per week to join after the season has begun.
 The best way to contact us for a pro rated membership fee after the season has started is by email.

-Yes, we have been certified organic since 1988.
+Yes, our land has been certified organic by Oregon Tilth since 1988.

 Does Denison Farms grow everything in the harvest box?

-No, we grow about 90% of what is in the box.
+No. We grow over 90% of what is in the box.
 To increase variety we include some organic produce grown by friends of ours.
 Apples from La Mancha ranch, pears from Gala Springs, or corn from Groundwork Organics are some examples from prior seasons.

 Is this the cheapest way to feed my family organic produce?

-No, if your primary goal is to get the most pounds of local organic produce for your dollar, it is probably better to go to the farmers market or store and buy what is on special that week.
-Our box has lots of things people love to eat such as raspberries, strawberries, cherry tomatoes, and red peppers, but these cost more than cabbage or russet potatoes.
-If you like what we put in our box (see Newsletters), then our box is more economical than buying the same items at the farmers market.
+Probably not.
+If your primary goal is to get the most pounds of local organic produce for your dollar, it is probably more economical to go to the farmers market and buy what is on special that week.
+Our Harvest Box has lots of things people love to eat such as raspberries, strawberries, cherry tomatoes, and red peppers, but these cost more than cabbage, winter squash, or russet potatoes.
+If you like what we put in our box (see Newsletters), then our box is more economical than buying the same items at the farmers market, and also more economical than purchasing comparable produce at the grocery store.
+Due to global economics, particularly the low cost of labor in Central America, sometimes imported produce can be cheaper than locally-grown produce.
+But we think our produce tastes better than produce shipped from afar, and is better for you because it's so fresh!

 Will there be things in the box that I don’t like?